5 Hidden Camping Gems in British Columbia

 Why it matters: Denman Island and Hornby Island attract crowds, but Surge Narrows on Quadra Island remains genuinely undiscovered.
 Sixteen sites nestle in coastal forest with dramatic tidal movements, excellent rock hopping, actual respite from island tourism.
 The campground operates year-round with minimal facilities, keeping crowds manageable.

 Pro tip: Arrive at slack tide to kayak around the Narrows—the current runs five knots at peak flow, creating wild whitewater.
 Time your paddle planning around tide tables.
 This narrow transforms into something primordial at peak tidal exchange.
+The ferry to Quadra Island runs frequently from Campbell River—about 10 minutes crossing time.
+Stock supplies before leaving Campbell River; Quadra Island’s single grocery store maintains limited hours and inventory.
+Fresh oysters available from local harvesters along the road to the park.

 4. Spatsizi Plateau Wilderness Provincial Park